 - Plan ahead - When universal credit is introduced you will get one monthly payment for all benefits at once – so you may need to change the way you manage your money each month.
 We have online budgeting calculator which may help and you can access by login on to either a budgeting or money advice.

 - Internet access - Make sure you have access to the internet – you’ll be expected to claim Universal Credit and manage your account online.
-If you require help with getting online visit your local library or visiting our Offices.
+If you require help with getting online visit your local library or contact the Citizen Advice Bureau for support.

 - Plan ahead - Set up a Direct Debit to ensure your rent account is kept up to date.
-To set up a Direct Debit please contact Money Management Team.
+To set up a Direct Debit please contact the Income Management Team.

-- Check your rent Balance - The best way for you to view your rent account is to login on the 'Self Serve' section of this website.
-If you need any help please contact us.
-If you do not have a computer and require a rent statement please ring the Income Management Team on 01543 462621
+- Check your rent Balance - The best way for you to view your rent account is to login on the 'Housing Online' section of this website.
+If you need any help, please contact us.
+If you do not have a computer and require a rent statement, please ring the Income Management Team on 01543 462621

 If you’re struggling to pay your rent, or if your Housing Benefit or Universal Credit stops for any reason, please contact Income Management Team by email or ring 01543 462621.
 We can help and advise.